woutkolkman/spearmasterpearlstorage/README.md

 Why have dual wielding when you need to carry a pearl for half the campaign?
 This mod lets you put the pearl back where it came from..
 Definitely not (very) painfull.

 Use it the same way other slugcats store pearls.
-Note that this mod removes part of the challenge of playing Spearmaster.
+I'd advice not to use this mod, as it removes part of the original challenge of playing Spearmaster.
+Works alongside drWoof's Swallow Everything, the limitations in the Options menu will be ignored.
+Disabling this mod does not delete a stored object, except when visiting Pebbles for the first time.

 Tested on v1.9.06